bardia-p/Elevator-Simulator/README.txt

 - ElevatorUnitTest: Unit Tests for the elevator.
 - FloorTest: testing the floor subsystem alone.
 - SchedulerTest: testing the scheduler subsystem alone.
+- PerformanceUnitTest: measuring specific elevator events.
+- PerformanceIntegrationTest: measuring the system as a whole.

 Navigate to any of these classes and run them as a JUnit test to confirm that the system is working as expected.